moradahmadnasab/-Eigenvalue-Characterization-of-Structured-Matrix-Pencils-under-Linear-Perturbation/README.md

 This repository provides MATLAB scripts for:
 - Building structured matrix pencils and their perturbations.
 - Numerical experiments illustrating eigenvalue characterization.
 - Examples validating theoretical results on spectrum bounds and structure changes.
+- In mycode folder you can find a sample code among many other codes which is written to check the validity and support one of our interesting practical methods.